Swallow Music Awards: 2017 edition

 The 2017 Swallow awards were held at the Yerevan Opera Theatre in Yerevan on 25 March 2017.
-The artists could submit their applications from February 1 to 28 February.
+The artists could submit their applications from 1 to 28 February.

 Stephan Shakaryan was awarded a special prize for his outstanding contribution to Armenian composing art and Ralph Yirikian for always being on the side of culture.
 Levon Malkhasyan, Vache Sharafyan, Vahagn Hayrapetyan, Hover Choir, Sibil, State Youth Orchestra of Armenia, Hayastan Fund&National Philharmonic Orchestra of Armenia also obtained special awards for their important music programs implemented in 2016.